 Easy Bibimbap Bowl

 Recreate this traditional Korean rice bowl with Pickled Plum's recipe for Bibimbap.
-You'll need rice, protein, and lots of produce, like: Carrots, bean sprouts, Shiitake mushrooms, baby spinach.
-Soy sauce, sesame oil, garlic, Korean red chili paste, rice vinegar will be used for seasoning.
+You'll need rice and protein, as well as lots of produce, like carrots, bean sprouts, Shiitake mushrooms, and baby spinach.
+Soy sauce, sesame oil, garlic, Korean red chili paste, and rice vinegar will be used for seasoning.
 Plus, one fried egg for the bowl's center.

 Pro Tip: These ingredients are easily interchangeable.
 For example, use chicken, fish, beef, or tofu to switch up the protein.
 Or use zucchini or snow peas in exchange for carrots or bean sprouts.